Here are the latest COVID-19 statistics for Alberta — and what they mean

 It the earliest stages of the outbreak, testing focused on international travellers returning to Alberta and their close contacts.

-On April 8, the criteria were further expanded to include anyone with symptoms living in the Calgary health zone, which has seen the majority of cases so far in the province.
+On April 8, 2020, the criteria were further expanded to include anyone with symptoms living in the Calgary health zone, which had seen the majority of cases so far in the province.

-All this has led to major fluctuations in the number of tests being performed and who was being tested.
+All these changes have led to major fluctuations in the number of tests being performed and who was being tested.

 It's important to bear these changes in mind when considering another measure health officials track: the positivity rate.
 This is simply the percentage of tests that come back positive.